-This applies only to RAW images with the extension ".CR3" that were shot with [CRAW] selected on the camera.
+This applies only to RAW images with the extension ".CR3" that were shot with [ craw ] selected on the camera.

 This function specifies the image size when a RAW image is selected and opened in DPP.
 When the selected RAW image is converted and saved as a JPEG or TIFF image, it is also saved at the same size.
-This function is not available for images shot with the Dual Pixel RAW function set on the camera.

-Select the RAW image ▶ display the Settings tool palette ▶ select the size when opening RAW images in DPP.
+Select the RAW image > display the Settings tool palette > select the size when opening RAW images in DPP.